 The love for the suburban house in Ireland is well known.
 However, it is an unsustainable model for the future of a city like Dublin which should encourage a more pedestrian and cycling mobility rather than car commuting culture.
-The design concept wants to bring into the project the qualities one finds in the typical Irish “Terraced houses” such as the 2 storey spatial qualities, the greenery environment, and the outdoor space, as well as sense of community.
-We propose a series of vertically stacked terraced houses with generous lush outdoor spaces, communal facilities, concierge services, café, gym, etc.: A vertical village The project, commissioned by the US developer Hines for 165 apartments scheme on Spencer Dock, is an exemplary
+The design concept wants to bring into the project the qualities one finds in the typical Irish “terraced houses” such as the two storey spatial qualities, the greenery environment, and the outdoor space, as well as sense of community.
+We propose a series of vertically stacked terraced houses with generous, lush outdoor spaces, communal facilities, concierge services, café, gym, etc.; a real vertical village.
+The project, commissioned by the US developer Hines for 165 apartments scheme on Spencer Dock, is an

 152 MICRO APARTMENTS IN SEOUL

 URBAN AGENCY has been commissioned to design 152 units of Officetel building with a hybrid programme between an office and a hotel as a self-contained living environment in the new development area of the Negok District, Seoul together with Soomok Architects and Imma Architects.
 The site at number 2-2 Negok District has both positive and negative aspects – the design concept embodies and tackles said upsides and challenges.
 The open view towards Mt Chunggae is utilised while the unsightly Kyungbu highway and the very closely located neighbouring building is resolved – an innovative urbanistic solution to a complex condition.
 We proposed a counter shape as a response to the neighbouring U-shape building; its counter U-shape not only creates a larger